kstenerud/dogma/kbnf_v1.md

 A range consists of one of the following:

-* A low value and a high value separated by a tilde (low ~ high), indicating a low and high bound.
+* A low value and a high value separated by a tilde (low ~ high), indicating a (closed interval) low and high bound.
 * A low value and a tilde (low ~), indicating a low bound only.
 * A tilde and a high value (~ high), indicating a high bound only.
 * A tilde (~), indicating no bound.